conda-incubator/conda-store/docs/administration.md

 database.
-Behind the scenes [SQLAlchemy](https://www.sqlalchemy.org/) is used for the connection so [consult their docs](https://docs.sqlalchemy.org/en/14/core/engines.html) for connecting to your specific database.
-Conda-Store will automatically create the tables if they do not already exist.
+Behind the scenes [SQLAlchemy](https://www.sqlalchemy.org/) is used for the connection so [consult their docs](https://docs.sqlalchemy.org/en/14/core/engines.html) for connecting to your specific database. conda-store will automatically create the tables if they do not already exist.

 `CondaStore.redis_url` is a required argument to a running Redis instance.
-This became a dependency as of release `0.4.1` due to the massive advantages of features that Conda-Store can provide with this dependency.
+This became a dependency as of release `0.4.1` due to the massive advantages of features that conda-store can provide with this dependency.
 See [documentation](https://github.com/redis/redis-py/#connecting-to-redis) for proper specification.
 This url is used by default for the Celery